Strawberry Milk TeaThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 This easy strawberry milk tea recipe requires only 5 simple ingredients plus chewy boba pearls!

 - Tapioca Pearls: Boba pearls are tapioca balls made from tapioca starch.
-They have a chewy gummy bear consistency and mild flavor.
-They are typically soaked in a sugar syrup to make them lightly sweet.
+They have a chewy gummy bear consistency and mild flavor and are typically soaked in a sugar syrup to make them lightly sweet.
+Either light or black quick-cooking tapioca pearls can be used for this sweet strawberry milk tea recipe.
 You can buy quick-cooking boba online or at most Asian markets.

-- Strawberries: Skip the pre-made strawberry tea powder!
-Strawberry syrup from real strawberries is SO much better.
-Their sweet flavor intensifies as they cook down into a syrup.
+- Fresh Strawberries: Skip the pre-made strawberry milk powder!
+Strawberry simple syrup from real strawberries is SO much better.
+Their sweet flavor intensifies as they cook down into syrup.

-- Green Tea: I like to use tea bags, but loose leaf works great too.
+- Green Tea: Classic green tea or jasmine green tea are both great picks.
+I like to use tea bags, but loose leaf works great too.
 Just use a tea diffuser or strain the tea through a sieve to remove the tea leaves.

 - Ice Cubes: Strawberry boba milk tea tastes best chilled!
-Feel free to add as much ice as you want.
+Add as much ice as desired.

 - Almond Milk: Almond milk has a mild flavor and creamy texture.
-I used unsweetened, but if you want a sweeter iced tea drink, use sweetened.
+I used unsweetened, but for a sweeter iced tea drink, use sweetened.

 Brew Tea: In a small saucepan, bring one cup of water to a simmer over medium heat.
-Remove the pan from the heat, add tea bags to the boiling water, and steep for 5 minutes.
-Remove the tea bags and set aside to cool to room temperature.
+Remove the pan from the heat, add tea bags to the hot water, and steep for 5 minutes.
+Remove the tea bags and set the tea aside to cool to room temperature.

-Cook Strawberries: In a medium saucepan, add the diced strawberries, sugar, and 3/4 cup of cold water.
+Cook Strawberries: Add the diced strawberries, sugar, and 3/4 cup of cold water to a medium saucepan.
 Bring to a boil, then reduce the heat and simmer until the strawberries break down.
-You can use a potato masher to help them.
+You can use a potato masher to help them break down faster.

 Strain Strawberry Mixture: Pour the strawberry syrup into a sieve placed over a bowl.
 Use a spoon to press into the mixture to get as much strawberry juice as possible.
 Set aside to cool.